KELVI23/kelvi23/README.md

 ### 🌱 Currently learning

 I'm always learning and improving my skills.
 Currently, I'm focusing on **Deep Learning, Computer Vision, Transformers, NLP & LLMs**, and I'm looking forward to applying this knowledge to my next project.
+Currently developing an AI-powered financial analysis tool using transformers.

 ### 💬 Ask me about